-here, i.e. has nothing to do with acuity or resolution in the visual field.
+vision, it has, for the purpose of illustration, often been likened to peripheral (or indirect4) vision, which shares that obscurity (Strasburger & Wade, 2015a).
+Indeed the same phenomenon of crowding with closely spaced patterns occurs there, i.e. at a few degrees of visual angle away from where one fixates.
+A simple example is shown in Figure 1.
+Viewed at arm length, the left duck is at very roughly 4° eccentricity and, when surrounded by fellow ducks, the same duck at the right and the same eccentricity, is indistinct and obscure.
+Note that the visibility is not a matter of the target size here, i.e. has nothing to do with acuity or resolution in the visual field.
 Note further that standard textbook theories based on local, bottom-up processing, invoking simple vs. complex receptive field types, retinal lateral inhibition, rate of convergence/divergence of sensory neurons and the like, will not explain the phenomenon which, as we today know, happens in the cortex (for discussions of theories see, e.g., Tyler & Likova, 2007; Pelli, 2008; Strasburger, 2014; Kwon, Bao, Millin, & Tjan, 2014; Rosenholtz, 2015; Strasburger, 2019).
 Simple as it is, this little demonstration already shows that we have a very basic, general phenomenon of visual perception here, not some niche interest of vision researchers.

 Figure 1.
 Simple demonstration of crowding.
-When fixating at the cross, the orientation for the hat on the left is seen but not that for the middle one on the right, even though the images are of the same size and at the same eccentricity.
+When fixating at the cross, the orientation for the duck on the left is seen but not that for the middle one on the right, even though the images are of the same size and at the same eccentricity.
 The phenomenon depends predominantly on eccentricity and pattern spacing and is mostly independent of target size.
+Duck painting by Ilse Maria Baumgart, Munich, 2019.

 Independently, and at around the same time, the phenomenon and related phenomena were studied quite extensively in a separate research tradition, Gestalt psychology (Korte, 1923) and later in experimental psychology (e.g. Wolford, 1975; Krumhansl & Thomas, 1977; Chastain, 1982; Chastain, 1983).
-Little did the schools of thought appear to know of each other: By the time that I became interested in crowding (1988), there were twenty major papers on the subject, under a variety of keywords4 that, more often than not, took scarce notice of those of the other school (as evidenced by their references).
+Little did these two research communities appear to know of each other: By the time that I started being interested in crowding in 1988, there were twenty major papers on the subject, under a variety of keywords5, that, more often than not, took scarce notice of those of the other line of thought (as evidenced by their references).
 Oddly, vision research - which, as the highly interdisciplinary field that it is, could have been the unifying ground - with a few exceptions appeared not interested.
-Neither were the cognitive sciences or visual neuroscience (and as it seemed to me at the time everybody else).
+Neither were the cognitive sciences or visual neuroscience.